nimblecrm/api-docs/docs/contacts/list.rst

   For example: ``fields=first%20name,my%20custom%20field``

   .. note::
-    If field name contains "," (coma) it should be shielded with "\\".
+    If field name contains "," (comma) it should be shielded with "\\".
 For example: we have some custom field with name "hello, Jon Doe" it should be HTML-encoded in ``hello%5C%2C%20John%20Doe`` (``hello\, John Doe``).

 **tags** — default: 1